-Part One is successful completion of a one-day Work Zone Safety Awareness Workshop (formal flagger or traffic control technician/supervisor training may be substituted).
+Part One is successful completion of a one-day Work Zone Safety Awareness Workshop (formal flagger or traffic control technician/supervisor training may be substituted as an equivalent).
 The Work Zone Safety Awareness Workshop presents an overview of work zone safety compliance with the national MUTCD standards.
 It is a required prerequisite for the Traffic Control Coordinator Program.
 If submitting an alternate course for consideration as an equivalent, please upload your certificate of completion when registering.

 Successful completion of this course includes attending all four days of the workshop and passing an exam.
-This course provides 25 PDHs.
+This course provides 24 PDHs upon request.

 Part Three is a required Traffic Control Coordinator Refresher.
 The NJDOT and NJTA now require designated New Jersey Traffic Control Coordinators to take this class every two years if they wish to continue working as a TCC on NJDOT construction projects, as well as New Jersey Turnpike Authority projects.